karenlmasters/HaverfordGalaxyGroup/README.md

 * `KLM_RRL_PAandLength_Notebook.ipynb` -- Rachel Langgin BMC'23 uploaded her code to measure bar position angles from GZ:3D masks  https://github.com/karenlmasters/HaverfordGalaxyGroup/blob/main/KLM_RRL_PAandLength_Notebook.ipynb

+* `MaNGAGalaxyofTheDay.ipynb` -- Code by Karen Masters which mades a four panel plot of any input MaNGA galaxy.
+Hoping to use for a Bluesky bot for 'MaNGA galaxy of the day'.
+There are enough galaxies in the MaNGA sample to do this for almost 30 years.

 * `Metallicity_BinnedStatisticOverSamples.ipynb` -- sample selection for spiral galaxies binned into arm winding level, loops over all galaxies in a sample and saves a metallicity trend for each.
 From Emmy Wisz BMC'23 senior thesis https://github.com/karenlmasters/HaverfordGalaxyGroup/blob/main/Metallicity_BinnedStatisticOverSamples.ipynb

 * `Metallicity_MassBinning_LinearRegressionFits_FitsofFits.ipynb` -- mass binning within subsamples, fitting a straight line to trends.
 From Emmy Wisz '23 senior thesis. https://github.com/karenlmasters/HaverfordGalaxyGroup/blob/main/Metallicity_MassBinning_LinearRegressionFits_FitsofFits.ipynb